IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 The MDSC in {{fig-ref-network}} is responsible for coordinating multiple packet and optical domains in a multi-domain, multi-technology environment.
-It facilitates multi-layer and multi-domain L2/L3 VPN network services as requested by the OSS/Orchestration layer.
+It facilitates multi-layer and multi-domain L2/L3 VPN network services as requested by the Operational Support System/Orchestration layer.

 From an implementation perspective, the functions associated with MDSC described in {{!RFC8453}} may be grouped differently.